kninad/chess-pgn-gif/README.md

 dev environment to hack the code.

 # Usage
-The board and its moves are represented as an 'ASCII art' image.

-`chess_gif.py` is the python file to use for creating the gif.
+`chess_gif.py` is the main python file to use for creating the gif.
+Use as:

-text_to_img.py is an intermediate script to create image representation of a text file.

 `$ python chess_gif.py -d DURATION -i INPUT -o OUTPUT`

-- DURATION is the time given to each frame in the output gif.
+- `DURATION`: time given to each frame in the output gif.
-- INPUT is the pgn file of the chess game.
+- `INPUT`: path for `.pgn` file for the chess game.
-- OUTPUT is the name of the output gif file.
+- `OUTPUT` desired path for output `.gif`.

+The board and its moves are represented as an 'ASCII art' image. `text_to_img.py` is an intermediate helper script to create image representation of a text file.

 # To Do